Lentil Cakes Tikka Masala

 5. Add enough oil to cover the bottom of a heavy bottomed sauté pan by an 1/8 inch.
 Heat the oil over medium high heat.
 Test the oil by dropping a pinch of lentil to the pan.
 It should begin to sizzle right away but not violently sizzle and pop.

 6. When the oil is ready take each lentil ball and smash it down gently forming it into 1/2 inch thick cakes and add them to the oil.
 Let each side brown nicely and then remove them to a tray lined with a brown bag to soak up the oil.
-Keep the cakes warm, either in a low, 200 degree oven or in a warm place on the stove.
+Keep the cakes warm, either in a low, 200° F oven or in a warm place on the stove.

 7. Drain the oil from the pan, place it back on the heat and then add the remaining diced onion.
-Saute until tender then add the rest of the sauce ingredients.
+Sauté until tender then add the rest of the sauce ingredients.
 Stir to combine, bring to a boil then reduce the heat.
 Let it simmer for ten minutes to come together.
 You can puree the sauce to make it smooth or leave the onion chunky making the sauce rustic.

 8. Serve with rice.